-As a school, we are very excited about the implementation of our new DfE approved scheme for phonics: Monster Phonics.
-This new approach to the teaching of phonics offers a clearly defined sequence of learning whilst the simultaneous use of different senses provides multisensory activities.
+As a school, we implement and follow Monster Phonics (a DfE approved scheme for phonics).
+This approach to the teaching of phonics offers a clearly defined sequence of learning whilst the simultaneous use of different senses provides multisensory activities.
 Monster Phonics adds colour and context to this curriculum area in order to move phonics from the abstract to the real, allowing children to deepen their understanding of how to break up words and understand the code from written to spoken and vice versa.

 Through their lessons, the children will meet and become familiar with a total of 10 monsters: